-Mindfulness yoga — yoga with meditation and controlled breathing — eases anxiety and depression in people with Parkinson’s, according to .
+Mindfulness yoga — yoga with meditation and controlled breathing — eases anxiety and depression in people with Parkinson’s, according to a recent study in JAMA Neurology.
 In a randomized controlled clinical trial in people with mild to moderate Parkinson’s disease (PD), Jojo Kwok, PhD, MPH, RN, a research assistant professor at the University of Hong Kong, and colleagues compared eight weeks of mindfulness yoga to stretching and resistance training.
 Both exercise programs improved movement symptoms.
 But mindfulness yoga improved movement symptoms to a greater degree, reduced anxiety and depression, and improved outlook and quality of life.

-To learn more about this study and what it means for the many people with PD who experience mood symptoms, we spoke with Sarah Mulukutla, MD, MPH, board-certified neurologist and founder ofin New York City.
+To learn more about this study and what it means for the many people with PD who experience mood symptoms, we spoke with Sarah Mulukutla, MD, MPH, board-certified neurologist and founder of Mindful Neurology in New York City.

 The Michael J. Fox Foundation for Parkinson’s Research (MJFF): Could you tell us more about the study?

 Sarah Mulukutla (SM): This was an eight-week trial of once-weekly yoga versus stretching and resistance training in 138 people with mild to moderate Parkinson’s disease, meaning they could walk without a cane or walker and get up and down from the floor on their own.